gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPAuthentication.md

 By running this command with a token, you are not prompted to sign in.

-### Example 5: Set the authentication credentials by using applications that are registered in Azure Active Directory and when prompted, sign in - Azure Information Protection unified labeling client only
+### Example 5: Set the authentication credentials by using applications that are registered in Azure Active Directory and when prompted, sign in - Azure Information Protection unified labeling client only (GA version)

 ```
 PS C:\>$pscreds = Get-Credential CONTOSO\admin